 Andrew Giordano, violin and artistic director

 A native of Williamsport, Pennsylvania, Andrew Giordano began playing the violin at the age of five.
-He is currently a violinist and founding member of the award-winning Altius Quartet.
-As a member of the quartet, Andrew has won awards and toured internationally in Europe, Asia, and Australia. the Altius Quartet has recorded three albums on the Parma Records label: “Dress Code” (a crossover album), “Shostakovich String Quartets Nos 7, 8, and 9”, and “Quadrants Volume 3,” which is comprised of never-recorded works by living composers.
+He was a founding member and performed with the award-winning Altius Quarte for nine seasons.
+As a member of the quartet, Andrew won several awards and toured internationally in Europe, Asia, and Australia. the Altius Quartet recorded three albums on the Parma Records label: “Dress Code” (a crossover album), “Shostakovich String Quartets Nos 7, 8, and 9,” and “Quadrants Volume 3,” which is comprised of never-recorded works by living composers.

 In addition to performing, Andrew is a passionate teacher.
-Now in his seventeenth year of teaching, Andrew has taken several graduate-level pedagogy seminars and Suzuki Method teaching courses.
-Andrew and his wife Nathália Kato have their own private music studio in Boulder where they teach piano, violin, and viola together.
+Now in his eighteenth year of teaching, Andrew has taken several graduate-level pedagogy seminars and Suzuki Method teaching courses.
+Andrew and his wife Nathália Kato have a private teaching studio together, and actively perform as a violin/piano duo under the name “Duo Pragma.”